 I’ve also been listening to ‘The Four-Hour Work Week’ by Tim Ferriss.

 Also, ‘The Last Dance’ on Netflix, I could analyse and talk about that all day.

 When Michael Jordan said that athletes have to be be mentally strong to play in front of a crowd, that stuck with me.

 What is the best advice you’ve received in regards to your mental wellbeing?

-If you do more and more of these things that you don’t want to do, eventually there won’t be anything that you won’t want to do.
-There won’t be as much worry and anxiety, and you will be far more productive.
+If you do more of these things, there won’t be as much worry and anxiety, and you will be far more productive.